chengsun/chengsun.github.com/index.md

 # Things I do

-* I am part of [Systemetric](http://systemetric.org/), the Hills Road Sixth Form College robotics team.
+* I was part of [Systemetric](http://systemetric.org/), the Hills Road Sixth Form College robotics team.
 We build and code autonomous robots for the [Student Robotics](https://www.studentrobotics.org/) competition.
 Find us on [GitHub](https://github.com/Systemetric).

 * I worked on the [VLC Mozilla browser plugins](https://github.com/chengsun/gtk-npapi-vlc) as part of [Google Code-In 2011](http://google-opensource.blogspot.co.uk/2012/02/google-code-in-2011-grand-prize-winners.html), of which I won the grand prize.